Coaching - “What is it?”

 If the client decides to go ahead, they will be sent a Welcome Pack which will include the coaching agreement, and if the agreement is acceptable, the client will sign it.

 Thereafter, the client will book the coaching sessions.
 As coaching is not a quick fix solution, the normal commitment is a minimum of 3 months, however this is up to you.
 Typically, there would be three to four 1 hour sessions per month which the client schedules on this website to fit in with their work or family commitments.
-These 1 hour sessions can be booked here.

 How much does it cost?